 A veterinarian should treat any seizure lasting more than five minutes.
-If your French Bulldog has several seizures in a short period without waking up between them, he must be seen by a veterinarian right away.
+If your French Bulldog has several seizures in a short period without waking up between them, he must be seen by a veterinarian immediately.

 Lower Your French Bulldog’s Body Temperature

 The temperature of your French Bulldog’s body increases rapidly during seizures.
 This is why it may be helpful to cover their feet with a cool washcloth after he finishes the seizure.
-Please wait until your Frenchie is awake before you do this since they might bite you otherwise.
+Before you do this, please wait until your Frenchie is awake since they might bite you otherwise.